marian-kadanka/checkout-fees-for-woocommerce/readme.txt

 == Description ==

 **Checkout Fees for WooCommerce** plugin extend WooCommerce by adding options to set **payment gateways fees or discounts**.
+Fees and discounts can be added to both *standart WooCommerce payment gateways* (Direct Bank Transfer (BACS), Cheque Payment, Cash on Delivery and PayPal) and *custom payment gateways* added with any other plugin.
+Plugin requires minimum setup: after enabling the fee/discount for selected gateway, you can set:
+* fee/discount value,
+* minimum and/or maximum cart amount for adding the fee/discount,
+* taxes.

 = Feedback =
 * We are open to your suggestions and feedback - Thank you for using or trying out one of our plugins!